 Months after the devastating floods across Colorado, our hearts still go out to the thousands of people who have been deeply affected by this disaster.
 WRV is first and foremost about community, working together to accomplish great things.
 With mountains of work still to come and agencies still creating priority lists we know many people want to get involved NOW.
 We encourage folks to be patient as projects are safely planned.
 There will be months and years of work to repair trails, erosion, and restore streams.

 We're out to build a community of restoration volunteers that heals and changes the way we take care of our public lands.
 The last fifteen years have been an exciting ride and we can't wait to see where the next fifteen take us.
-To make this happen, WRV is thrilled to bring on six new staff positions this year including, a Youth and Inclusiveness Coordinator, a Weed Projects and Campaign Coordinator, a Restoration Projects Coordinator, a Post-Fire Restoration Coordinator, a Watershed Restoration Coordinator, and a Office/Volunteer Coordinator.
-Please look for these smiling new faces on our Staff Profiles page soon or out on the over 100 projects that are planned over the season.
+This year, for the first time our community will run over 100 projects in a single season.

 We will need everyone's help to get all the work done and there are many ways to help out.
 Projects range from short evening seed collections to overnight trail reroutes so there are plenty of project types just for you.